 Cinnabar School has an educational foundation with a board and members that include school board members, teachers, parents and community members.
 CEF is our school's PTO (Parent & Teacher Organization) and has a long tradition of serving Cinnabar's students.
 There are no membership dues and everyone is welcome to attend the monthly board meetings.
-We are currently looking for board members to revive the efforts of this helpful organization.
 In addition, there are many opportunities to volunteer throughout the year on committees or simply volunteer at one of our community events.
 Read the Cinnabar newsletter to find out how to get involved and keep up with the many CEF activities that involve families and support students.